CSX in Tennessee

-- Operates and maintains nearly 1,600 miles of track*
+- Operates and maintains more than 1,500 miles of track*

-- Maintains nearly 2,220 public and private grade crossings
+- Maintains more than 1,000 public and private grade crossings

-- Handled nearly 1.5 million carloads of freight on the state’s rail network
+- Handled more than 1.5 million carloads of freight on the state’s rail network

-- Throughout 2013, CSX reported more than $140.3 million in compensation for employees**
+- Throughout 2014, CSX reported nearly $150.5 million in compensation for employees**

-- In 2013, CSX invested nearly $69.9 million in its Tennessee network.
-In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested nearly $86.9 million in its Tennessee network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Major commodities produced or consumed within the state include containerized consumer goods, light trucks, coal, passenger vehicles and plastics.
+Products shipped within Tennessee include containerized consumer goods, light trucks, coal, passenger vehicles and plastics.